tylerlwang/SR-Inpainting/README.md

 You might need to recompile the code for loopy belief propagation.
 The `OpenCV3` library is needed.
 Adjust `Makefile` flags to find your `OpenCV3` library. "main_orig.cpp" should generate "bp_orig", "main_improved.cpp" should generate "bp_improved", and "main_contour.cpp" should generate "bp_contour."

 ## Datasets
 We tested our program on the `TUM-Image Inpainting Database.` It can be downloaded here: https://www.mmk.ei.tum.de/tumiid/.
+You may need to use `processMask.m` file to pre-process the mask files in this dataset, because they only have one color channel while our program requires three.

 ## Acknowledgement
 The code for loopy belief propagatin has referenced (2).

 The code for contour detection was provided by (3).

-The code for super-resolution inpainting and edge detection might be useful for future studies, but is not used in the current main function.
 The code for super-resolution inpainting was provided by (4).
-The code for edge detection was provided by (5).

 ## Citations
 (1).
 Le Meur, Olivier, Mounira Ebdelli, and Christine Guillemot.
 "Hierarchical super-resolution-based inpainting."
 IEEE transactions on image processing 22.10 (2013): 3779-3790.